Inference on model parameters with many L-moments: Details on selection methods

 In a fully parametric setting and when the data is iid, we may use a parametric bootstrap approach to directly estimate $M_T$.
-Indeed, given a preliminary estimator $\tilde{\theta}$ of $\theta_0$, we may draw random samples with $T$ observations from $F_{\tilde{\theta}}$ and use these to simulate $\sqrt{T}h^L(\theta_0)$, which can then be used to approximate $\Theta_1$, $\Theta_2$ and $\Theta_3$.
+Indeed, given a preliminary estimator $\tilde{\theta}$ of $\theta_0$, we may draw random samples with $T$ observations from $F_{\tilde{\theta}}$ and use these to simulate $\sqrt{T}h^R(\theta_0)$, which can then be used to approximate $\Theta_1$, $\Theta_2$ and $\Theta_3$.
 One then averages the simulated quadratic form over simulations to estimate $M_T$.
-Differently from a Gaussian approximation, this approach immediately incorporates higher-order biases, as the simulated approximation to $\sqrt{T}h^L(\theta_0)$ will generally have non-zero mean.
+Differently from a Gaussian approximation, this approach immediately incorporates higher-order biases, as the simulated approximation to $\sqrt{T}h^R(\theta_0)$ will generally have non-zero mean.
 Importantly, however, such approach is limited to the iid setting (or, more generally, settings where the sampling mechanism is known).
-It is not immediately extended to semiparametric settings either, as in these cases the distribution of the data is not fully specified.
-Given these limitations, it is important to consider alternative approaches to approximating moments of $\sqrt{T}h^L(\theta_0)$.
+It is not immediately extended to semiparametric settings either, as in these cases the distribution of the data is not fully specified.\footnote{See \Cref{app_extension_res} and \cite{alvarez2024learning} for extensions of the L-moment approach to semiparametric settings.} Given these limitations, it is important to consider alternative approaches to approximating moments of $\sqrt{T}h^R(\theta_0)$.